Minneapolis Automobile Defects Attorney

 Every year car manufacturers recall thousands of cars due to safety concerns.
 Typically a recall occurs only after an automotive defect has been recognized as a problem.
 Some recalls have nothing to do with safety.
 Other recalls can involve defects that put driver and passenger safety at significant risk, involving the potential for serious injury or death.
 Unfortunately many recalls come too late, and the public is notified only after tragedy has happened.

 It can sometimes be difficult to determine whether a faulty auto part contributed to an accident.
-When a motor vehicle collision results in serious injuries or death, it is important to hire a law firm that has the expertise necessary to determine whether a product defect may have contributed to the collision or to the injuries sustained.
+When a car accident results in serious injuries or death, it is important to hire a law firm that has the expertise necessary to determine whether a product defect may have contributed to the collision or to the injuries sustained.
 The attorneys at Hall Law are regularly asked to evaluate motor vehicle collision cases to determine whether a defect may have contributed to the crash or injury.
 In those cases involving an actual automotive defect, we have the resources to help hold the manufacturer responsible and put the injured party in a much better place.

 The types of defects affecting automobiles are wide-ranging and can include: